WordPress/gutenberg/docs/block-api/deprecated-blocks.md

 A block can have several deprecated versions.
 Gutenberg will try them one after another until finding the one that matches the saved markup.

-To declare a deprecated version, you need to copy the old `attributes`, `support` and `save` properties from the old definition to the `deprecated` property of the udpated block.
+To declare a deprecated version, you need to copy the old `attributes`, `support` and `save` properties from the old definition to the `deprecated` property of the updated block.

 ### Example: